gavinhoward/bc/README.md

 Files:

 	.gitignore           The git ignore file (maintainer use only).
 	.travis.yml          The Travis CI file (maintainer use only). catalogs.sh          A script to generate catalogs (maintainer use only). codecov.yml          The Codecov file (maintainer use only). configure.sh         The configure script.
 	install.sh           Install script.
-	karatsuba.py     Script for package maintainers to find the optimal Karatsuba number.
+	karatsuba.py         Script to find the optimal Karatsuba number.
-	LICENSE.md       A Markdown form of the BSD 2-clause License. link.sh          A script to link dc to bc. locales.sh       A script to install locales, if desired.
+	LICENSE.md           A Markdown form of the BSD 2-clause License. link.sh              A script to link dc to bc. locale_install.sh    A script to install locales, if desired. locale_uninstall.sh  A script to uninstall locales.
 	Makefile.in          The Makefile template.
 	NOTICE.md            List of contributors and copyright owners.
-	RELEASE.md       A checklist for making a release (maintainer use only). release.sh       A script to run during the release process (maintainer use only). safe-install.sh  Safe install script from musl libc.
+	RELEASE.md           A checklist for making a release (maintainer use only). release.sh           A script to test for release (maintainer use only). safe-install.sh      Safe install script from musl libc.

 Folders: